Fixing the PC version of SADX

 • SADX Style Water by PkR – this mod restores the ocean wave effect in Emerald Coast and fixes a few problems with the SADX version of the level without reverting it to the Dreamcast version.

 Now let’s see how to install these mods.
-Thanks to the SADX Mod Loader it’s possible to mod the 2004 PC port without altering the game’s executable or resources.
+Thanks to MainMemory‘s SADX Mod Loader it’s possible to mod the 2004 PC port without altering the game’s executable or resources.
 With the Mod Loader you can enable or disable various mods and codes, and you can always just turn off the Mod Loader to revert to the original version of the game.
 Installing SADX mods is relatively easy, but there are also mod installers that can set up everything for you in one go.
 If you’re getting started with SADX mods, you can use a mod installer.

 There are two mod installers: BetterSADX and SADX Mod Installer.
 BetterSADX is meant for the Steam version, while the Mod Installer is universal.
 Both installers replace the Steam version’s executable with the 2004 version to enable Mod Loader support, and install the Mod Loader and some of the popular mods.
-The installers have a slightly different selection of mods and use different approaches to patching the PC version and installing mods, but the end result is effectively the same.
+The installers have a slightly different selection of mods and use different approaches to patching the PC version and installing mods.
+As of 2024, BetterSADX is no longer compatible with newer versions of the Mod Manager, so I recommend using the SADX Mod Installer instead.

 Assuming you’ve installed and arranged the mods let’s discuss their configuration.
 Some mods come with configurable settings, which can be customized in the Mod Loader’s config editor – just select the mod and press “Configure…”.
 The options are self-explanatory for the most part.
 Here are some options you can change in Dreamcast Conversion: